-What's the difference between a sunroof and panoramic roof?
+What's the difference between a sunroof and a panoramic roof?

 What is a sunroof?

-A sunroof is a panel in the roof that uses electrically powered motors to open at the touch of a button.
-There are two types of sunroof.
-The first is made from steel.
-The second, and more common, is a glass panel.
-They will either slide backwards to let lots of light and air in through a large opening, or they can be tilted upwards, to provide just a slight breeze.
+A sunroof is a panel in the roof of a car that usually has electronic motors that allow it to open at the touch of a button.
+There are two types; one made from steel and one from glass.
+They typically either slide back to let in lots of light and air or tilt upwards to give you a slight breeze.